 The Hitachi Construction Machinery Group respects human rights.
 We take advance action to ascertain the likelihood of rights violations and work to maintain a system for preventing such violations beforehand.
 In accordance with regulations we rigorously manage all information that could identify users or report contents.

 Sufficient consideration is given so that whistleblowers and cooperating parties are not subjected to mistreatment and measures are in place to promptly address any situation when facts are brought to light of whistleblowers and cooperating parties experiencing mistreatment.
 Furthermore, whistleblowers and cooperating parties are also protected because severe punishment is levied on any persons who mistreat them as a result of their reporting.

-In FY2016, HCM received a combined total of 39 tips on its compliance hotline and global alert line.
-Breaking down the type of calls we received, 30% of them were related to harassment and 40 were associated with operational laws and regulations, and rule violations.
+In FY2017, HCM received a combined total of 44 tips on its compliance hotline and Global Alertline.
+Breaking down the type of calls we received, 40% of them were related to harassment and 20 were associated with operational laws and regulations, and rule violations.
 This is believed to be attributed to growing perception of risk among HCM Group employees given the spate of corporate misconducts occurring recently.
 That said, none of the tips we received posed a major risk to the HCM Group.

 In recent years, companies are being required to gradually improve their compliance standards.
 This has made it necessary to further strengthen governance.
 Amidst this, the HCM Group recognizes the importance taking action in the three areas of “bribery,” “competition law violations,” and “anti-social transactions,” because they pose a particularly high compliance risk in our business activities.
 Under the guidance of Hitachi, Ltd., we have established rules and guidelines on each of these areas and are working to prevent compliance violations using the Hitachi Global Compliance Program (HGCP), a systemized form of the HCM Group Codes of Conduct.